 - 1) Install the PC Control Utility 1.0 on your PC from the supplied CD-ROM.
-See page E-27 for installation. - 2) Connect the PC CONTROL port of the projector with the serial port of your PC with the serial cable included with the optional full function remote control (LT40RT), and then turn on the projector.

-3) Start the PC Control Utility on your PC.

-4) Click "Logo Transfer" button.
+See page E-27 for installation. - Connect the PC CONTROL port of the projector with the serial port of your PC with the supplied serial cable and then turn on the projector. - 3) Start the PC Control Utility on your PC. - Click "Logo Transfer" button.
 For more detailed information, see Readme.txt file included on the supplied CD-ROM.

 NOTE: File size must be 64KB or less.
+JPEG and BMP images are available only.